OpenDevSci/LongDev-ABCD/docs/Discussions.md

 ### Starting a Discussion

 1. **Choose the Right Category**: Select the category that best fits the topic you want to discuss.
 Our categories include:
-   - **General Q&A**: For general questions about the midFEMA project.
+   - **General Q&A**: For general questions about the LAP-ABCD project.
    - **Ideas**: For suggestions and ideas on how to improve the project.
-   - **Show and Tell**: Share what you've built using midFEMA or related resources.
+   - **Show and Tell**: Share what you've built using LAP-ABCD or related resources.
    - **Research Discussions**: For deeper discussions on research topics, findings, and methodologies.
 2. **Create a New Discussion**: Click the "New Discussion" button within the chosen category.
 3. **Use a Descriptive Title**: Make your title concise but informative to attract the right audience.